SphereCraft/Second_Brain/000_Second_Brain/AWS_Compute.md

 # AWS Compute

 Compute is the power of the system.
-In the cloud its the servers/virtual machines thats the backbone.
+In the cloud its the servers/virtual machines that's the backbone.
 They consume most of the time and money of the business when running applications.
 AWS Compute is a term for using AWS services to run websites or applications.

 Theses are the most popular services